 Early Years Inspection – Our Early Years provision was inspected by Ofsted in January 2014.
 It was awarded a good in each key area and good overall.
 To access the full report click here.

-School (5-19) inspection – took place in May 2014, with an overall rating of good.
+School (5-19) inspection – This took place in October 2017, with an overall rating of ‘good’.
 To access the full report click here.

 St Martin’s Post 19 Inspection – The first full inspection by Ofsted to St Martin’s, the post -19 centre at St Rose’s which opened in autumn 2013, took place in December 2016.
 We were awarded a Good overall with an Outstanding for Outcomes for Learners.
 The inspectors praised the students, staff, strong leadership team and ambition of Governors and Trustees for students.
 To access the full report click here.